 1968 – The Who play the Montreal Forum in Montreal, Quebec, Canada.
 Opening for them is The Troggs making their North American debut.

 1969 – The Who record a mimed performance of “Pinball Wizard” for a Top Of The Pops broadcast later that evening.
 They are paid £30 for their work but get some publicity photos out of it, taken by Harry Goodwin

-1972 – e pre-records his appearance on the BBC1 TV programme “How Can You Be So Sure?”
+1972 – Pete pre-records his appearance on the BBC1 TV programme “How Can You Be So Sure?”

-1974 – BBC airs a Keith interview recorded on the 21st on the Film Night program
+1974 – The BBC airs a Keith interview recorded on the 21st on the Film Night program

 1975 – Roger and Ken Russell tape their appearances on the Russell Harty show.
 Roger talks about wanting to go out on the road with the “‘orrible ‘oo” while Russell declares only The Who can lift England from its “weird, feeble state.”
 It is broadcast the following evening and clips are used in The Kids Are Alright.

 1976 – The Who play the Winterland Ballroom in San Francisco, California